tommedema/serverless-aws-crud-starter/services/04-ssl/README.md

   - remove the need to have a plugin that checks if certificate is valid
 - don't package aws-sdk once [lambda version](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) is >= 2.156; and then enable individual packaging
 - after writing unit tests, refactor request-certificate.js async.forever to use [do/while with async/await](https://github.com/caolan/async/issues/1503#issuecomment-350576515)
+- move `substitute-certificate-valid` plugin outside of this repo and publish to NPM